stratisproject/staking-launchpad/README.md

 ## Launchpad deployment

 - The `master` branch represents the live **testnet** version of the Launchpad.
-Open a PR to merge `dev` into `master` to deploy a testnet Launchpad (e.g. [#517](https://github.com/ethereum/staking-launchpad/pull/517) for https://auroria.launchpad.stratisevm.com/ )
+Open a PR to merge `dev` into `master` to deploy a testnet Launchpad (e.g. [#517](https://github.com/ethereum/staking-launchpad/pull/517) for https://auroria.launchpad.xertra.com/ )
 - The `mainnet` branch represents the live **Mainnet** version of the Launchpad.
-Open a PR to merge `master` into `mainnet` to deploy the Mainnet Launchpad (e.g. [#518](https://github.com/ethereum/staking-launchpad/pull/518) for https://launchpad.stratisevm.com/)
+Open a PR to merge `master` into `mainnet` to deploy the Mainnet Launchpad (e.g. [#518](https://github.com/ethereum/staking-launchpad/pull/518) for https://launchpad.xertra.com/)

 ## Launchpad translation

-As part of the [stratisevm.com Translation Program](https://stratisevm.com/en/contributing/translation-program), our community of translators is also working on translating the Stratis Staking Launchpad.
+As part of the [xertra.com Translation Program](https://xertra.com/en/contributing/translation-program), our community of translators is also working on translating the Xertra Staking Launchpad.

 If you are interested in getting involved and helping with the translations, please [visit the project in Crowdin](https://crowdin.com/project/launchpad-translation).

 After joining the project, you can start translating by opening your desired language from the language list.
-If your language isn't available, please reach out to Stratis.org Team on Crowdin or [open an issue](https://github.com/ethereum/staking-launchpad/issues/new) to request adding a new language for translation.
+If your language isn't available, please reach out to Xertra.org Team on Crowdin or [open an issue](https://github.com/ethereum/staking-launchpad/issues/new) to request adding a new language for translation.

 Detailed information on using Crowdin is available in the [Crowdin Online Editor documentation](https://support.crowdin.com/online-editor/).